Exposure without giving up artistic controlphotography

 - A: yes.
 Go for wide apertures, perhaps widest, if you want maximum of that effect.
 Also keep it mind that sometimes you want to close your aperture just as much as to make your subject in focus fully, not partially as it happens with widest apertures.
 Use preview of depth of field on your camera to get this right.

-- A: no. Set aperture a couple stops down from the maximum.
+- A: no. Choose an aperture between f/5.0 and f/9.0.
 At this aperture almost all lenses are sharp and constrasty.
-Go down if you want to increase the depth of field or to compensate for slower shutter speed (e.g. when shooting water in motion).
-I never go lower than f/10 since all lenses start to be soft at narrow apertures because of diffraction.
-If I want longer exposures I use a tripod and ND filter instead.
+Go down if you want to increase the depth of field or to compensate for long-exposures, e.g. when shooting water in motion.
+I usually don’t go lower than f/10 since all lenses start to be soft at narrow apertures because of diffraction.
+If I want longer exposures ideally I’ll use a tripod and an ND filter instead.
+But I don’t have a tripod handy and it’s a matter of getting a nice shot or nothing at all, I’ll go as low as necessary.

-I find myself shooting a lot either wide open or at something between f/4 and f/8.
+Most of the time, I find myself shooting either wide open or at something between f/5.0 andn f/10.0.

 If you set ISO to auto and figured out aperture, shutter speed is easy: